scritcash/scrit-whitepaper/scrit-whitepaper.md

 the relevant communication which also creates proof of cartel forming activity.
 Unauthenticated communication towards this goal is indistinguishable from a member being tested towards his inclination for cartel membership.
-However, this method does not prevent Sybill attacks.
+However, this method does not prevent Sybil attacks.

 Conclusion
 ==========